artfulhacker/rollup-plugin-jsdefender/README.md

 See the [jsdefender user guide](https://www.preemptive.com/jsdefender/userguide/en/index.html#pctoc-command-line-options) for information about options

+## Licensing

+To use this, you must have a valid license key.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details